Progressive Schools

 How a Progressive K-12 education impacts college admissions.

 Many parents will be concerned about the Progressive approach and its potential impact on their children's chances of gaining admission to top universities.
 However, it is important to dispel the misconception that a Progressive education jeopardizes a student's prospects for college acceptance.
-In fact, the Progressive approach can foster valuable skills and qualities that are highly sought after by universities.
+In fact, the Progressive approach can foster valuable skills and qualities highly sought by universities.

 First and foremost, the Progressive approach places a strong emphasis on critical thinking, problem-solving, and creativity.
 Students are encouraged to explore and question concepts, think independently, and develop innovative solutions.
 These skills are not only highly relevant in today's rapidly changing world but are also highly valued by colleges and universities.
 Admissions committees recognize the importance of students who can think critically, adapt to new situations, and demonstrate creative approaches to problem-solving.